zluvsand/pull_request_template/.github/pull_request_template.md

 # 🚀 Pull Request Template
 ## 📄 Description
 <!-------------- INSTRUCTIONS --------------
 Briefly describe the changes proposed in this pull request.
-Include the motivation behind these changes and any relevant context that will help reviewers understand the purpose and impact of your contributions.
+Include context behind these changes that will help reviewers understand the purpose and impact of the changes.
 ------------------------------------------->
 This PR will introduce the following:
 * 🍉 major changes: